 Cleaver’s (Galium Aparine): A superb tonic for the lymphatic system, or what used to be called a blood-cleanser and more recently, an alterative.
 Anti-inflammatory, vulnerary and astringent, Cleaver’s is a go-to herb with any condition of infection, cysts, swellings, inflammation of the urinary or gastric tracts (often with mallow).
 Can be helpful for chronic skin conditions where dietary adjustment has not helped; often with milk thistle in these cases.
 I use tincture, and often in combination with other herbs – calendula if used for the skin, for example.

 Nettle (Urtica dioica) This one is just begging for a full monograph; I’ve been using the seed a lot of late with the many cases of renal disease I work with, and to excellent effect.
-Nettle is a superb healer for the kidney; it is anti inflammatory, nutritive, diuertic, hemostatic and astringent.
-I use it for allergies, urinary tract inflammation and kideny disease(the seed) prostatic hypertrophy, osteoarthritis, topically for hot spots, and as a slow-healing helper for dogs who are exhausted from overwork, long kenneling or abuse (with rose and approrpiate Flower Essences).
-Greg Tilford uses nettle as an altrernative to eyebright for conjunctivitis: I have not done this myself but have used the infusion (often with calendula) for dogs with generalized itchiness from food allergy or fleabite.
+Nettle is a superb healer for the kidney; it is anti inflammatory, nutritive, diuretic, hemostatic and astringent.
+I use it for allergies, urinary tract inflammation and kidney disease(the seed) prostatic hypertrophy, osteoarthritis, topically for hot spots, and as a slow-healing helper for dogs who are exhausted from overwork, long kenneling or abuse (with rose and appropriate Flower Essences).
+Greg Tilford uses nettle as an alternative to eyebright for conjunctivitis: I have not done this myself but have used the infusion (often with calendula) for dogs with generalized itchiness from food allergy or fleabite.
 Another indispensable, for sure.

 Oregon Grape (Mahonia Aquifolium) It was a tough decision – barberry, oregon grape, goldenseal… in the end I selected Oregon Grape because it is not an endangered species, and because it is so very effective in treating bacterial diarrhea.
 It’s good for giardia, too- and topically, excellent for infections of all description.
 Safe at recommended dosages but it does contain berberine – which makes it effective (in part) and also means caution needs to be taken in usage.
 Cholagogue, alterative, bitter tonic – Shouldn’t be used in pregnant animals or with acute liver disease.